 Public Library Project

-The Gateway Amateur Radio Club provided a new set of ARRL books for the Cleveland Public Library.
+The Gateway Amateur Radio Club provided a set of ARRL books for the Cleveland Public Library.
 The publications cover a variety of subjects relative to Amateur Radio and Communications Technology.